uofajillian/edx-documentation/en_us/xblock/source/overview/introduction.rst

 Introduction to XBlocks
 #############################

-XBlocks are the components that combine together to build interactive courseware.
+XBlocks are the components that you use to build interactive courseware.

 Like HTML ``<div>`` tags, XBlocks can represent components as small as a paragraph of text, a video, or a multiple choice input field, or as large as a section, a chapter, or an entire course.

-.. contents:: Section Contents:
+.. contents:: Section Contents
  :local:
  :depth: 1